Sustainability and nutrition

 Lübchiner straw pig

-In 2019, we processed a total of 19 tons of species-appropriate meat and sold 50,000 curry sausages made from species-appropriate meat.
-We source our chicken meat items exclusively from Bruderhahn farming.
+In 2019, we processed a total of 19 tonnes of meat from species-appropriate animal husbandry and sold 50,000 curry sausages.
+We source our species-appropriate chicken meat items exclusively from brother chicken farming.

 On the 1st Thursday of every month, we prepare mainly vegetarian dishes in our cafeterias.
 In individual dining halls, we offer selected meat dishes and deliberately avoid red meat, so that comparatively small amounts of greenhouse gases are produced.
 With Green Day, we want to make a contribution to climate protection and raise awareness for sustainable nutrition.